 The ServiceInsight user interface provides multiple views of a distributed system.
 Using information collected in ServiceControl, ServiceInsight enumerates the endpoints and provides detailed message and relationship data, with formatted views of XML, JSON, and binary messages.

-The Messages window is a detailed grid view indicating the message status, type, time stamp, and service level information.
+The Messages window is a detailed grid view indicating message status, type, time stamp, and service level information.
 Filter the list based on specific message content, searching for all message data, not just commonly displayed fields.

-The Refresh and Auto-Refresh toolbar buttons enable allow updating the displayed information with the latest updates from the ServiceControl database.
+The Refresh and Auto-refresh toolbar buttons enable allow updating the displayed information with the latest updates from the ServiceControl database.